AllisonHu64/restful-api-practice/README.md

 Status: 205
 {
     "rep_code": 205,
-    "msg": "Please provide at least one of ['name', 'age'] fields to be modified in payload" }
+    "msg": "Please provide ['id', 'name', 'age'] fields to be modified in payload" }
 ```